Faculty representatives

 Mental Health: Judy Veldhuijzen

-Within the SSH Sector Plans, she is a national working group member and university lead for the theme Mental Disorders.
+Within the SSH Sector Plans, she is a national working group member and university lead for the theme Mental Health Disorders.
 In this role, she contributes to strengthening interdisciplinary collaboration between psychology, health sciences, and clinical practice at the national level.

 Societal Transitions and Behavioural Change: Wouter Veenendaal